Chile–Uruguay relations: History

 Both Chile and Uruguay share a common history in the fact that both nations were once part of the Spanish Empire.
 During the Spanish colonial period, Chile was then part of the Viceroyalty of Peru and administered from Lima while Uruguay was governed from the Viceroyalty of the Río de la Plata in Buenos Aires.
 In 1818, Chile declared its independence.
 In 1828, Uruguay obtained its independence after the Cisplatine War.

 In October 1972, Uruguayan Air Force Flight 571 crashed in the Andes mountains carrying 45 passengers and crew, most of them Uruguayan Rugby players traveling to Chile for a match.
 The 40 survivors of the crash spent two months in the mountains and resorted to cannibalism to survive.
 In December 1972, 16 survivors were left when discovered and carried to safety.
 The incident became known as The Miracle of the Andes.

 During the 1970s and 1980s, both nations suffered from dictatorships and cooperated with the United States in Operation Condor.
 In 1973, nine Uruguayan citizens were detained in Chile and remain missing to this day.
 In April 1976, President Augusto Pinochet paid a visit to Uruguay and met with President Juan María Bordaberry.

 Since the restoration of democracy in both nations, relations have been close and both nations have participated in several multilateral regional organizations.
 There have been numerous visits and reunions by leaders of both nations.
 Both nations encourage the convergence between the Pacific Alliance (for which Chile is a member of) and MERCOSUR (for which Uruguay is a member of), with the aim of promoting Latin American integration.
 Both nations also work closely together in political, economic, cultural and scientific cooperation.
 They also work closely in matters of social development, gender, environment, energy, innovation, Antarctic affairs and human rights, among other areas.

+It is estimated that in 2015, around ten thousand Uruguayan immigrants were living in Chile.
+Likewise, according to figures released by SERVEL, 586 Chileans were eligible to vote in the 2022 Chilean constitutional plebiscite.